mdingena/att-voodoo/guides/SPELLCASTING.md

 Prepared spells are **stored** in a spell preparation slot after successfully invoking them.
 Most combat spells are prepared spells.
 You must prepare these spells near a **Spellcrafting Conduit**, but once prepared, you may go anywhere and cast it by speaking the spell's fast trigger phrase.

-Currently, everyone has 10 spell preparation slots.
+Everyone starts with 10 spell preparation slots.
 When you prepare an 11th spell, you lose the oldest prepared spell.
+As you gain more experience points (XP) from casting spells, you'll increase the number of prepared spell slots you have (up to a maximum of 25).

 ## Spellcrafting Conduits